-But an Italian friend reassured me that I wasn’t losing the plot.
-The TV show did exist.
+But an Italian friend reassured me I wasn’t losing the plot.
+The TV programme did exist.
 Then someone uploaded the first episode on YouTube – which must have been a relief for a few of my generation.

 “Les Gammas!
 Les Gammas!” is a TV series from the 1970s broadcast in Germany, Italy, the Netherlands and various other countries, teaching French as a foreign language.